gurditsingh/hydeout/_posts/2021-04-13-Spark-Performance-Tuning-Episode2.md

 ## Next ?

 Planning to create multiple blogs episodes on Spark Performance Tuning.
-Understand and covering the various areas of spark where we can improve the pipeline/job.
+Covering the various areas of spark where we can improve the pipeline/job.